MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 * __Multi-select:__ You can now select and install multiple optional features at the same time.
 Better list management: You can now search through lists of optional features and sort them by Name, Size, and Install date.
 * __More useful information:__ You can now see the install date for each optional feature in your ‘Installed features’ list.
 We’ve also added feature dependencies to the description of each optional feature in the list of features available for install.
-* __Easier page navigation:__ View the status of your latest installs/uninstalls/cancels right on the main page in the ‘Latest actions’ section.
+* __Easier page navigation:__ View the status of your latest installs/uninstalls/cancel right on the main page in the ‘Latest actions’ section.
 You can now add optional features and view your history via pop-up dialogues, so you never have to navigate away from the main page

-We’re excited for you to try it!
-Currently these changes are live for 50% of Insiders in the Fast ring, and we’ll be expanding the rollout over the next few weeks as we evaluate the quality of experience.
-Here’s a peek at what you’ll see once it’s available on your PC:

 ![Optional Features](images/18963-3.jpg "Improving the Optional Features page in Settings")